Australian rules football leagues in regional Queensland: Premiers

-Maryborough AFL
+Maryborough Australian Football League

 The Maryborough Australian Football League was an amateur competition that lasted two full seasons in 1981 and 1982.
 In 1983, there was only a limited number of fixtures, and due to lack of players, the competition folded after the season was over.

 In 1983, Biggenden played in both the Bundaberg AFL and the Maryborough competition.
 Biggenden 2 lost to Cooloola Coast in the 1983 MAFL Grand Final, as their seniors did the previous year.